-- Each 3-hour Canyon Vistas rider must not weigh more than 225 lbs.
+- Canyon Vistas—Each 3-hour Canyon Vistas rider must not weigh more than 225 lbs.
 (102k), fully dressed—yes, we do weigh everyone!
 Remember that your clothing and gear may add at least 8 lbs.
 (2.6k) to your body weight.

-- Each rider must be at least 4’7” (1.38m) in height, regardless of previous riding experience.
-Although there are no age restrictions, all riders must be at least 4’7” (1.38m) tall—measured at check-in time.
+- Each rider must be at least 4’9” (1.44m) in height, regardless of previous riding experience, and will be measured at check-in time.
 A last minute disqualification is a terrible disappointment to a child so we urge you to measure carefully.
-Children 15 and younger must be accompanied by an adult.
+Children 17 and younger must be accompanied by an adult.

 - Each rider must be able to speak and understand fluent English.
 All riders must be fluent in English in order to be able to understand the Trail Guide’s instructions.
 In an emergency there is no time for translations!
 English competency will be checked upon arrival.